redhat-openstack/website/source/newsletter/2018/may.html.md

 * [Rocky release schedule](https://releases.openstack.org/rocky/schedule.html)

 ---
-Can you believe it's MAY ALREADY?!?
-We've had our first round of RDO Rocky M1 Test Days, prepped for OpenStack Days Vancouver, and taken our first steps in getting Power TripleO Containers.
+Can you believe it's May ALREADY?!?
+We've had our first round of RDO Rocky M1 Test Days, prepped for OpenStack Days Vancouver, taken our first steps in getting Power TripleO Containers, and so much more.
 I can't wait to see what we do NEXT!

 ## <a name="housekeeping"></a>Housekeeping Items
 ### DEMOS Needed for the RDO Booth at OpenStack Summit Vancouver